-Number Name Description Justification Investment Type Cost Priority Score 1 CAPITAL ASSETT MANAGEMENT System (Program) Integrates asset management and inventory concepts with capital planning, investment, budgeting and project prioritization.
-The program focuses on refining the existing asset inventory and condition of capital assets.
-It is intended to maintain quality services by supporting the timely replacement/rehabilitation of assets.
+No. Project Name Project Description Project Justification 1 CAPITAL ASSET MANA SYSTEM (Program) Investment Type: Cost (\$ thousands): Priority Score: AGEMENT Enhance \$25,000 45 The program focuses on refining the existing asset inventory and condition of capital assets.
+Integrates asset management and inventory concepts with capital planning, investment, budgeting and project prioritization.
+Includes purchase of hardware and software for an enterprise asset management system.
+It is intended to maintain quality services by supporting the timely replacement/ rehabilitation of assets.
 This program could also reduce maintenance costs by helping keep the system in a state of good repair.
-Enhance \$25,000,000 45 2 MTA DISASTER RECOVERY SITE Planning and Implementation of a IT server site to provide operations in the event of a disaster.
+2 SFMTA DISASTER REC Investment Type: Cost (\$ thousands): Priority Score: Enhance \$1,500 39 Planning and Implementation of a IT server site to provide operations in the event of a disaster.
 This would be approached in two phases, implement and test key systems, then expand the site to support all systems.
-HA (High Availability) is not covered by this site and already addressed with the agencies existing infrastructure.
-The MTA currently has no disaster recovery site and in the event of a disaster than renders both of its primary data centers inoperable it would not be able to operate any of its IT systems in any capacity.
-A DR site is required to enable the operation of Key systems in the event of a disaster.
-Enhance \$1,500,000 39 3 COMMUNICATIONS CONNECTIVITY & PASSENGER INFORMATION (Program) Expands the utilization of unallocated capacity of the existing fiber-optic cables to establish high-speed connectivity within the Metro Subway.
-Includes two large (60") display monitors in the concourse areas.
+High Availability (HA) is not covered by this site and already addressed with the agency's existing infrastructure.
+The SfMTA currently has no IT disaster recovery site and in the event of a disaster that renders both of it's primary data centers inoperable it would not be able to operate any of its IT systems in any capacity.
+A disaster recorvery site is required to enable the operation of key systems in the event of a disaster.
+3 COMMUNICATIONS CONNECTIVITY & PASSENGER INFORMATION (Program) Investment Type: Enhance Cost (\$ thousands): \$25,200 Priority Score: 35 Expands the utilization of unallocated capacity of the existing fiber-optic cables to establish high- speed connectivity within the Metro Subway.
+Includes two large (60") display monitors in each Muni Metro station concourse areas.
 High speed connectivity would allow for security concerns and safety anomalies to quickly be communicated to Central Control.
 In addition, monitors would provide information to passengers so that they can make informed decisions concerning which train to take to their destination.
-Enhance \$25,200,000 35 4 Wi-Fi ACROSS ENTIRE AGENCY This project will implement Wi-Fi across all of the agency facilities and offices.
-Currently Wi-Fi is only readily available in a managed manner at 1 South Van Ness and is not distributed across the other offices or facilities.
-Expanding Wi-Fi connectivity to all site will allow the agency to leverage mobile/portable computing and supports agency initiatives like EAM and VMI Implementing a standard Wi-Fi solution will allow the agency to leverage Wi-Fi dependent technologies and improve communications.
-Utilization of Tablet and portable computer to improve efficiencies is dependent on a solid enterprise Wi- Fi network.
-As part of this implementation Fiber connectivity will be completed to all MTA site and redundant links will be implemented for Key Facilities.
-Expand \$3,100,000 28 5 311 EXPANSION Expands SFMTA usage of the 311 System to capture agency-wide customer complaints, including integrating customer complaints into Trapeze, parking control officer (PCO) complaints, etc. The project includes wireless, handheld devices, information technology infrastructure improvements (including hardware and software interfaces to communicate with legacy technology systems), automation of intake and distribution of customer service requests and/or complaints for all SFMTA divisions.
-Enhanced efficiency in the intake and resolution of customer service requests will improve system quality as communication and request resolution improve.
-Reported incidents will help inform the strategic deployment of agency resources.
-Expand \$2,900,000 27 6 ELECTRONIC DOCUMENT MANAGEMENT Includes purchase and installation of an agency-wide electronic document storage, retrieval, scanning, indexing and search software and hardware system.
-This project will enhance the agency's ability to capture and use safety and training documents, historical photographs, and as-built graphics of facilities.
-Expand \$8,600,000 15